Abhiram2006/Non-Abelian-Berry-Phase/Classical-Ising-Model/Intro.md

 Using the Peirlesis Argument, we prove why there can exist a phase transition in 2 dimensions.
 Then when discuss the partition function at low and high temperatures and the Krammer Wannier Duality linking both the cases.

-We then used a naive Metropolis Hasting Algorithm and a optimised cluster Swedsen Wang Algorithm to verify and investigate phase transition behaviour.
+We then used a naive Metropolis Hasting Algorithm to simulate the 2D ising model.
+Then we use an optimised cluster Swedsen Wang Algorithm to verify and better near-phase transition behaviour.